jralph/docker-examples/README.md

 It also includes a makefile for ease of use, for when running through standalone docker.

-Unit tests are also included and are runnable through the makefile or through docker app/docker compose.
+Basic unit tests are also included and are runnable through the makefile or through docker app/docker compose.

 ### Included Tech
 - Kubernetes